oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences_parallel_loops/README.md

 ## Purpose

-Task sequences enable operations that called 'task functions' to run asynchronously from the main flow of a kernel.
+Task sequences enable function calls to run asynchronously from the main flow of a kernel.
+Functions called asynchronously like this are referred to as 'task functions'.
 Including multiple task sequences in the same kernel expresses coarse-grained thread-level parallelism, such as executing loops in parallel.
 This tutorial shows you how to use task sequences to execute a sequence of loops in parallel, and how it can improve your design's performance.

 ## Prerequisites